medialab/artoo/index.md

 <h2 id="philosophy">Philosophy</h2>
 > &laquo; *Why on earth should I scrape on my browser?
 Isn't this insane?* &raquo;

-Well, before quitting the present documentation and run back to your beloved scrapy<sup><small>&copy;</small></sup> spiders, you should pause for a minute or two and read the reasons why **artoo** has made the choice of client-side scraping.
+Well, before quitting the present documentation and run back to your beloved scrapy<sup><small>&copy;</small></sup> spiders, you should pause for a minute or two and read the reasons why **artoo.js** has made the choice of client-side scraping.

 Usually, the scraping process occurs thusly: we find sites from which we need to retrieve data and we consequently build a program whose goal is to fetch those site's html and parse it to get what we need.